-Installing and Removing the Battery Pack (Fig. 1, 2, 4)
+Installing and Removing the Battery Pack (Fig. 1, 2, 5)

 NOTE: For best results, make sure your battery pack is fully charged.

-To install the battery pack (P) into the tool handle, align the battery pack with the rails inside the tool's handle and slide it into the handle until the battery pack is firmly seated in the tool and ensure that it does not disengage.
+To install the battery pack (R) into the tool handle, first position the bail handle fully forward, then align the battery pack with the rails inside the tool's handle and slide it into the handle until the battery pack is firmly seated in the tool and ensure that it does not disengage.